Skip to main content

 Floor Length

-Another consideration for tall people is the floor length.
-Those over six feet tall will want a tent with a floor length of at least 90 inches.
+For taller individuals, aim for a tent with a floor length of at least 90 inches.

 Doors